bennybian/laravelphpword/README.md

 ## Laravel PHP Word v1.0

-Laravel Excel brings the power of PHPOffice's PHPWord https://github.com/PHPOffice/PHPWord to Laravel 4.
+Laravel PHP brings the power of PHPOffice's PHPWord https://github.com/PHPOffice/PHPWord to Laravel 4.
 It includes features like:
 ...

 #Installation